david-rockwood/fimpad/README.md

 # FIMpad

-A lightweight text editor that can do LLM FIM (fill-in-the-middle) and LLM chat within a text file.
+A lightweight text editor focused on LLM FIM (fill-in-the-middle) workflows within a text file.

 This project is at an early stage.
 FIMpad has only been run on Linux so far.
 FIMpad has only been used with llama.cpp llama-server endpoints so far.
 FIMpad should be used with IBM Granite 4.0 H models because of the need FIMpad has for FIM (fill-in-the-middle) tokens in the tokenizer.
 Other models may be supported in the future.